Survey level two: HomeBuyer Report (survey)

 The level two report

-For each part of the building, my report will:
+For each part of the building, the report will:

 • describe it in sufficient detail so it can be properly identified

-• describe its condition and explain my judgment
+• describe its condition and explain the surveyors judgment

-• include comments where I think the building will need more frequent and/or more costly maintenance and repairs than would normally be expected
+• include comments where the surveyor thinks the building will need more frequent and/or more costly maintenance and repairs than would normally be expected

 •broadly outline the scope of the likely remedial work and what needs to be done by whom and by when